break2make/tutorials/asn1.md

   UnsignedAttributes ATTRIBUTE ::= { aa-countersignature, ... }
   SignatureValue ::= OCTET STRING
 ```

+The following are used for version numbers using the ASN.1
+  - idiom "[[n:"
+  - Version 1 = PKCS #7
+  - Version 2 = S/MIME V2
+  - Version 3 = RFC 2630
+  - Version 4 = RFC 3369
+  - Version 5 = RFC 3852

 For more information, look into Page 25 in https://tools.ietf.org/html/rfc5911